V3SA/v3sa_docs/docs/dapp/intro.md

 1. You are a NFT project founder.
 You want to hire devs to help you mint NFTs but you don't want them to leave with a lump sum of money right after mint and leave your project rugged.
 You pay them with DaPP over the course of 6 months.
 If they leave after 3 months, you can cancel the contract and recover the remainder of the funds.
 2. You want to pay your NFT holders some amount of tokens to encourage them not to sell.
 You can have them stake their NFT with your smart contract, your smart contract can open a DaPP contract with the user which will be cancelled when the user unstakes their NFT.
 3. You want to load a smart contract's Token Account with money over time as part of your contract's token security strategy.
-If your smart contract gets hacked, it not lose all of your/your users' funds.
+If your smart contract gets hacked, it won't lose all of your/your users' funds.
 4. You want to pay an external DAO in your token to use some of their services.
 Your token enables voting rights in your DAO but you don't want them too have too much voting power initially so they can't drain funds or make malicious voting decisions.
 5. You want to create NFT-less vesting periods for memberships.
 You require users to have an active DaPP contract with USDC/SOL/Some Utility Token open for at least 3 out of 12 months for some amount of tokens to be a basic member.
 At the end of their DaPP contract, you update their account state or issue them an NFT which makes their membership permanent.
+You can also use this to enable whitelists for your NFT project.
 6. You want to slow-mint your token.
 You mint 10k tokens for this quarter.
 You load them into a dapp contract and slow load them into your DAO's Token Account.

 #### TradFi World